This is an easy vegetarian mini quiche recipe that uses different vegetables. It is a beautiful dish that can be made for many ocassions.

 I love quiche!
 It is so versatile, easy to make, great for breakfast or brunch, makes an awesome appetizer and it is a handsome dish!
 This is something you can make in advance and have it ready in the fridge for your family.
-Great for school, work, or just snacking on them.
+It is great for school, work, a picnic and anything in between.

 When I am in a hurry, I usually make a crustless quiche, because it is so easy to put together and also has less carbs, but let’s face it: the crust is the best part when it comes to this dish.
 It is the most time consuming to make, but it is all worth it.